Sulamith Wülfing: Life

 Born in Elberfeld, Rhine Province on January 11, 1901 to Theosophist parents Karl and Hedwig Wülfing.
 She had a sister, Hedwig, who was born in 1905 and died in 1968.
 For the first five years of her life she and her parents lived in complete seclusion.
 As a child, Sulamith had visions of angels, fairies, gnomes, and nature spirits.
 She first began drawing these creatures at the age of four.
 The visions continued throughout her life, and directly inspired her paintings.

 Sulamith Wülfing graduated from the Art College in Wuppertal in 1921, and in 1932 married Otto Schulze, a professor at the Art College.
 Together, they created the Sulamith Wülfing Verlag (publishing house).
 During World War II, the industrial area around Wuppertal became a bombing target, and Wülfing's house was destroyed, along with many of her paintings.

 Her family became separated during the war, when she received a false report of her husband's death on the Russian front and fled to France with her only child; they were later reunited on Christmas 1945.
 Under the Nazi regime her books were often burned and she was told repeatedly to paint by the rules at the time, which were large heroic scenes with the leader of States.

-Wülfing considered the religious teacher Jiddu Krishnamurti her spiritual mentor and guide, and believed his influence helped her through difficult times.
+Wülfing considered the Hindu mystic Master Jiddu Krishnamurti her spiritual mentor and guide, and believed his influence helped her through difficult times.
 Wülfing died in 1989 at the age of 88.